jawahar-shazab/docs/docs/api.md

 POST /v1/auth/forgot-password
 ```

-Sends a password reset link to the user's registered email address.
+This API initiates the password recovery process by sending a password reset link to the email address associated with the user account.
+Users can use this link to securely reset their password.

 #### 6. Reset Password